4ttth/runForMeWeb/README.md

 - Apache

 # SQL Instructions
+> Create a new database named 'runforme'
-> Import runForMeWeb/sql/runforme.sql on localhost/phpmyadmin
+> Import runForMeWeb/sql/runforme.sql on the 'runforme' database

 > Open localhost/index.php for landing page.